0aveRyan/wcsd/PITCHME.md

     * Metabox API <!-- .element: class="fragment" -->
     * The WordPress Media Modal (wp.media) / wp.template <!-- .element: class="fragment" -->
 ---
+### My tips and nitpicks
+* Avoid complex grids greater than 3-5 across.
+* Left-aligned vertical menus shouldn't be dark-themed.
+* Select2 / Selectize / Chosen -- be so, so, careful.
+* Design flows on paper.
+---
 ### Friends to invite to wp-admin party
 * Yahoo's Pure CSS is rad.
 Written to play nice with other frameworks.
 Mostly plays nice in admin.
 * localforage.js is great if you can assure environment. <!-- .element: class="fragment" -->